raiviol/CTC-OCR/README.md

 This is a fully convolutional text classifier that uses [Connectionist Temporal Classification](http://www.cs.toronto.edu/%7Egraves/icml_2006.pdf).

 The classifier doesn't include any recurrent or linear layers in it, but models sequences with only convolutional layers, which makes it fast and easy to train.
-Recurrent A [ResNet](https://arxiv.org/abs/1512.03385) model is used as a base for the network.
-Facebook's [rosetta system](http://www.kdd.org/kdd2018/accepted-papers/view/rosetta-large-scale-system-for-text-detection-and-recognition-in-images), utilizes a similar kind of model for reading text.
+A [ResNet](https://arxiv.org/abs/1512.03385) model is used as a base for the network.
+Facebook's [rosetta system](http://www.kdd.org/kdd2018/accepted-papers/view/rosetta-large-scale-system-for-text-detection-and-recognition-in-images) utilizes a similar kind of model for reading text.
 [Here](https://arxiv.org/abs/1709.04303) is another example used as inspiration for this network.

 Baidu Research's [warp-ctc](https://github.com/baidu-research/warp-ctc) is used to calculate the ctc-loss.